shiyyaas/Bportfolio/README.md

-# SHIYAS PS - Portfolio
+# Shiyas ps - Portfolio

 Welcome to my personal portfolio repository!
 This project showcases who I am, the projects I've built, and my journey in the world of technology.
 It is a responsive, interactive, and visually appealing website built with HTML, CSS, and JavaScript.